MatiasDevop/MatiasDevop/README.md

                                                         ### Hi there 👋
                I enjoy building full-stack applications.
-My go to languages are Net(c#), Angular, React, Vue, TypeScript, Currently learning BlockChain, SmartContracts, Solidity, Web3 and so on...
+My go to languages are Net(c#), Angular, React, Vue, TypeScript, Currently learning BlockChain, Smart Contracts, Solidity, Web3 and so on...

 <!--
 **MatiasDevop/MatiasDevop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.